By Karen Roush, MS, RN, FNP-C, AJN clinical managing editor

 One Monday afternoon when my son Bryan was a senior in high school I got a call from him.
 He had hurt his back during football practice and was in so much pain he couldn’t move to get into his car.
 I rushed over to the field and found him standing, tense and still.
 When I lifted his shirt to look at his back, I gasped.
 The entire lumbar area was rounded and swollen out to the size of a grapefruit.
 At the hospital tests revealed he had a large hematoma, no critical damage done.
 The first question Bryan had for the doctor—“Can I play on Saturday?”

 All week he insisted he could play and I insisted he couldn’t.
 His arguments never let up—he was quarterback and Saturday’s game was with an archrival.
 There wasn’t time for the backup quarterback to learn the plays, his team depended on him.
 Finally I made a bargain.
 We would go see his physician, whose judgment I trusted, and we would both respect his opinion, whichever way it went.

 He played.
 One of the coaches wrapped his back in layers of padding with an ACE bandage and out he went.
 It was a brutal game.
-As determined as he was, the pain still slowed him down and he got tossed around like a rag doll.
-Finally in the […]
+As determined as he was, the pain still slowed him down and he […]